twigbio/liminal-orm/docs/reference/entity-schemas.md

     Liminal assumes the Benchling generated warehouse name to be `to_snake_case(name)`.

-**prefix: str**
+- **prefix: str**

-> The prefix of the entity schema.
+    The prefix of the entity schema.
 Must be unique across all entity schemas.

-**entity_type: BenchlingEntityType**
+- **entity_type: BenchlingEntityType**

-> The type of entity schema.
+    The type of entity schema.
 Type must be one of the values from the [BenchlingEntityType](https://github.com/dynotx/liminal-orm/blob/main/liminal/enums/benchling_entity_type.py) enum.

-**naming_strategies: set[BenchlingNamingStrategy]**
+- **naming_strategies: set[BenchlingNamingStrategy]**

-> The naming strategies for the entity schema.
+    The naming strategies for the entity schema.
 Must be a set of values from the [BenchlingNamingStrategy](https://github.com/dynotx/liminal-orm/blob/main/liminal/enums/benchling_naming_strategy.py) enum.

-**mixture_schema_config: MixtureSchemaConfig | None**
+- **mixture_schema_config: MixtureSchemaConfig | None**

-> The mixture schema configuration for the entity schema.
+    The mixture schema configuration for the entity schema.
 Must be defined as a [MixtureSchemaConfig](https://github.com/dynotx/liminal-orm/blob/main/liminal/base/properties/base_schema_properties.py) object.

+- **use_registry_id_as_label: bool | None = None**

+    Flag for configuring the chip label for entities.
+Determines if the chip will use the Registry ID as the main label for items.

+- **include_registry_id_in_chips: bool | None = None**

+    Flag for configuring the chip label for entities.
+Determines if the chip will include the Registry ID in the chip label.

+- **constraint_fields: set[str] | None**

+    Set of constraints for field values for the schema.
+Must be a set of column names that specify that their values must be a unique combination within an entity.
+If the entity type is a Sequence, "bases" can be a constraint field.

-**_archived: bool | None = None**
+- **_archived: bool | None = None**

-> Private attribute used to set the archived status of the schema.
+    Private attribute used to set the archived status of the schema.

 !!! tip
     When schemas (and fields) are archived, they still existing the Benchling warehouse.
 Using _archived is useful when you need to access archived data.